-Medically necessary: Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
+Medically necessary: This describes services, supplies, or drugs you need to prevent, diagnose, or treat a medical condition or to maintain your current health status.
+This includes care that keeps you from going into a hospital or nursing home.
+It also means the services, supplies, or drugs meet accepted standards of medical practice.
+Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
 Covered services that need approval in advance are marked in the Medical Benefits Chart.
 When we give our decision, we base it on two things.
 First there are Medicare's rules.
 Second there are generally accepted standards of medical practice.
 These standards are proven and accepted by those who practice and study medicine.
 We also need to make sure you get the most cost effective care.
 This means it doesn't cost more than another option that will work just as well.
 But we also need it to be right for you.
 And that you get it in the right place and the right number of times.
 Finally, we cannot approve a service just because it is more convenient than another option.
-You must get our approval before getting care from providers not in our plan unless it's for Urgent care, Emergency care or Renal dialysis outside the service area.
+You must get our approval before getting care from providers not in our plan unless it's for Urgent care, Emergency care, or Renal dialysis outside the service area.
 To find a provider in our plan, check our Find a Doctor tool online or call Member Services.
 If you are referred or feel you need to use a provider who is not in our plan, you must call us to get approval before you get care.